RV Solar Panels: What You Need To Know

-RV solar panels comes with one of two types of solar cells:
+RV solar panels are made with one of two types of solar cells:

-The difference between polycrystalline (poly) and monocrystalline (mono) solar panel cells is how they are made.
+The difference between polycrystalline (poly) and monocrystalline (mono) solar panel cells is in the manufacturing.

-Poly solar panel cells are the cheaper of the two, are slightly less efficient than mono cells, and are made by many silicone crystals/fragments that are melted to form a larger 'wafer'.
+Polycrystalline: The cheaper of the two, slightly less efficient than mono cells, and are made by many silicone crystals/fragments.

 Mono solar cells are cut from a single silicone ingot and are smaller sized than poly when you are comparing same solar energy production capability (watts).

-Individual mono cells have a distinctive square with cut-off corners appearance.
+Individual monocrystalline cells have a distinctive square with cut-off corners appearance.

 A poly solar cell system is somewhere in the neighborhood of 13-16% efficient while a mono solar cell system is about 15-20% efficient.